Trump Threatened to 'Totally Destroy' North Korea. It's Happened Before

 President Donald Trump's vow at the United Nations Tuesday to "totally destroy North Korea" if it attacks the U.S. will be taken very seriously in that country, which was utterly leveled by U.S. bombers six decades ago.
-American bombers dropped more bombs on North Korea between 1950 and 1953 than they did in the entire Pacific Theater of World War II — 635,000 tons vs. 503,000 tons.
-The destruction was so extensive, and so thorough, that American bombers spent much of the war searching for targets.
+American aircraft dropped more bombs on North Korea between 1950 and 1953 than they did in the entire Pacific Theater of World War II — 635,000 tons vs. 503,000 tons.
+The destruction was so extensive, and so thorough, that bomber crews spent much of the war searching for targets.

 American planes bombed “everything that moved in North Korea, every brick standing on top of another,” said Dean Rusk, the State Department official in charge of east Asia at the time.
 A Soviet study later estimated that 85 percent of structures in the country were leveled.
 Some 32,000 tons of the bombs dropped were napalm, the jellied gasoline incendiary weapons that burst just above ground level and stick to human flesh.